SunnySuite/Sunny.jl/docs/src/library.md

 ## Integrators

-These functions are not intended to be used by typical users, who instead should instead perform dynamics either using [`LangevinSampler`](@ref) or implicitly in [Structure factor calculations](@ref).
+These functions are not intended to be used by typical users, who instead should instead perform dynamics either using [`LangevinSampler`](@ref) or implicitly in [Structure Factor Calculations](@ref).
 However, advanced users and developers may want direct access to an interface to perform dynamics integrations.

 ```@docs